 - Alaska miles = 31,595 + 30,000 sign-up bonus = 61,595 miles

 - Amex Membership Rewards points = 4,052 + 40,000 sign-up bonus = 44,052 points

 - Discover It Miles = $634 cash back

 - Fidelity Rewards Visa = $306.71 cash back

 - Hilton points = 21,943 points

 - American Airlines miles = 10,304 miles

 During this time, I also met the $3,000 spending requirement on the Amex Hilton Surpass card for my grandmother.
-This was by far the most difficult spending requirement I’ve ever met because the credit limit was just $1,000 and transactions as little as $200 would get declined!
+This was by far the most difficult spending requirement I’ve ever completed because the credit limit was just $1,000 and transactions as little as $200 would get declined!
 I ended up meeting this spending requirement via normal bill pay and some gift card churning, but man was it hard!

-All in all, the gift card reselling was painless…except for a pretty bad cut I got on my index finger from prying a Starbucks card out of the hard plastic package.
+All in all, this month’s gift card reselling was painless…except for a pretty bad cut I got on my index finger from prying a Starbucks card out of the hard plastic package.
 I wouldn’t do gift card reselling full time, but it is a nice way to supplement my Visa gift card churning routine.